1. Home>

 What is a leave of absence?

 For example, by law almost all employees are entitled to 28 days paid holiday per year.
-This is known as statutory leave entitlement, or annual leave.
+This is known as statutory leave entitlement or annual leave.
 Yet, there are occasions when employees may need unforeseen or extended time off.
-This may be due to the death of a loved one, an illness, pregnancy or other personal reasons.
+This may be due to the death of a loved one, an illness, pregnancy, or other personal reasons.

 Types of employee absence

-Holiday
+Holiday Leave

-While employees are legally entitled to 28 days annual leave per year, companies will have their own policies regarding this.
+While employees are legally entitled to 28 days of annual leave per year, companies will have their policies regarding this.
 This is usually negotiated with the worker before they start a job.
-For instance, some employers offer more time off as the length of the worker’s service goes on, or they may ask that they take holidays at certain times.

-Travel disruption
+Travel Disruption

 In some cases, employees may be late for work, or unable to attend at all due to travel disruptions.
-This could be caused by bad weather, unreliable public transport services, breakdowns or cancelled flights for example.
+This could be caused by bad weather, unreliable public transport services, breakdowns, or cancelled flights for example.

-Maternity, paternity and adoption leave
+Maternity, Paternity and Adoption leave

-Bereavement or compassionate leave
+Bereavement or Compassionate Leave

 When an employee suffers an unexpected loss, they may require time off work known as bereavement or compassionate leave.
 Typically, this is an unforeseen request for leave, which workers may need to come into effect immediately.

-Jury service
+Jury Service

 Furlough